Must known facts about

 First, health advisories are non-enforceable and non-regulatory, which means there are no mandates for local and city governments to guarantee the lack of PFA chemicals.
 Health advisories simply provide information on PFA chemicals to public officials overseeing the drinking supply.

 Finally, the EPA established a lifetime exposure to PFOA and PFOS from drinking water to 70 parts per trillion.
-This is a level at which no adverse health effects are anticipated, however a recent study by the Michigan Science Advisory Panel suggests lower levels are necessary and some states recommend monitoring levels as low as 17ppt.
+This is a level at which no adverse PFAS health effects are anticipated, however a recent study by the Michigan Science Advisory Panel suggests lower levels are necessary and some states recommend monitoring levels as low as 17ppt.

 Our mission is simple!